 What are the risk groups for the novel coronavirus?

-- People aged 70 years and older
+- People over 70 years old

 - People with diabetes that is not fully controlled and/or involves complications.